aatxe/oxide/README.md

 To get a sense of the terminology and why the semantics is structured how it is (i.e. into levels), I highly recommend reading [Niko's post about observational equivalence in Rust][obseq].
 This should at least be sufficient to understand why we're talking about levels of Rust, but it may well provide other useful insights as well.
-[A recent description of the non-lexical lifetimes analysis][nll] also appears to be very relevant to our approach, and may aid in its understanding.
+[Niko's recent work on non-lexical lifetimes][nll] features some key similarities to our approach, and may aid in its understanding.

 ## Terminology